soroushrashedi87/soroushrashedi87/README.md

 Front End Developer
 -------------------

-My name is Soroush Rashidi.
+My name is Soroush Rashedi.
 I am a front end developer.
 I have been working in this field for almost 2 years and I am incredibly passionate about my work.

 *   🌍  I'm based in IRAN
 *   ✉️  You can contact me at [soroushrashedi87@gmail.com](mailto:soroushrashedi87@gmail.com)